This post may contain affiliate links. Read my policy page for more information.

-Maple syrup makes an excellent substitute for honey since the consistency, color, and sweetness are very simple.
-Although the flavors are not exact, both are rather subtle, making whatever it's added to sweeter with the flavor undetectable.
+Maple syrup makes an excellent substitute for honey since the consistency, color, and sweetness are very similar.
+Although the flavors are not exact, both are rather subtle, making whatever it’s added to sweeter with the flavor undetectable.

 You can replace honey 1 to 1 with maple syrup.